 While Arlington69’s own average squad rating grew from 83.0 to 84.5, his average opponent squad grew from 82.8 to 84.7.

 This observation doesn’t rule out that his own squad rating is causally connected with average opponent squad rating, meaning that bronze benching would work.
 But it does fit very well with the hypothesis that both variables grew because of a third variable, namely the general growth in squad ratings over time as improved items are released.
-After all, it would be very strange if the very reasons that allowed Arlington69 to improve his squad weren’t present for his opponents.
+After all, it would be quite strange if the very reasons that allowed Arlington69 to improve his squad weren’t present for his opponents.
 Given these circumstances, we obviously can’t conclude that bronze benching works based on the analysis carried out by Arlington69.

 Does bronze benching work?

-Arlington69’s analysis may not be waterproof, but his data set is systematic and large and luckily, his huge effort hasn’t been in wane.
+Arlington69’s analysis may not be waterproof, but his data set is systematic and large and luckily, his huge effort hasn’t been in vain.
 Indeed, it’s possible to come up with a solid conclusion in regards to the effects of bronze benching based on his data.

 In the table below, I have inserted average opponent squad ratings for each rating level used by Arlington69 on both sides of the patch.
 I also included 95 % confidence intervals.